Irma Grese: KZ Ravensbrück (1942–1943)

-Grese was initially denied entry into Ravensbrück's training program.
+Grese was initially denied entry into Ravensbrück's training program because of her age.
 She met with Gebhardt's colleague and was instructed to come back when she turned eighteen, which was six months away.
 She did not return within the expected time frame; however, this was because she was hired to work at another dairy farm from March 1941 to June 1942.

 In July 1942, she entered Ravensbrück as a trainee.
 She completed the program in three weeks, after which she was given the title of Aufseherin.
-During her seven-month employment at the camp, where she received fifty-four Reichsmarks per month, she was claimed to have excelled her superiors.
+During her seven-month employment at the camp, where she received fifty-four Reichsmarks per month, she was claimed to have excelled.

 Grese went to see her father Alfred in 1943, who had remarried in 1939 to a widow with four children of her own, while wearing her SS uniform.
 Alfred was initially impressed with Grese, who had not told him about the violence she had inflicted on the prisoners at the camp.
 Alfred's opinion changed when his stepdaughter came to him in tears because Grese had torn the head and limbs off her doll, and his young son playfully aimed Grese's revolver at him.
 Alfred reacted by taking the revolver from his son and striking Grese with it.
 Grese's sister Helene recalled the situation at the Belsen trial, stating that she had not seen their father act violently against Grese, but she had heard them argue because the latter was in the Schutzstaffel.

 Grese returned to Ravensbrück immediately following the incident (her final return home), and spent the rest of her time at the concentration camp overseeing work details until March 1943, when she was transferred to Auschwitz II-Birkenau.